 This is very convenient and far more user-friendly than using passwords.
 Biometrics also help in safeguarding sensitive customer information from employees and prevents phishing.

 Trends to look forward to in 2019

-Here is a look at some of the trends which could take place during the next few years and how biometric technology will impact mobile banking in particular.
+Here is a look at some of the trends in UK which could take place during the next few years and how biometric authentication technology will impact mobile banking in particular.

 Surveys done after the implementation of biometrics for mobile banking has garnered positive reviews from customers.